NCAA Season 92

-NCAA Season 92 is the 2016–17 collegiate athletic year of the National Collegiate Athletic Association in the Philippines.
-It is hosted by the San Beda College.
+NCAA Season 92 was the 2016–17 collegiate athletic year of the National Collegiate Athletic Association (NCAA) in the Philippines.
+It was hosted by the San Beda College.
 The turnover ceremony of the NCAA flag from Mapua to San Beda was held at the Pearl Manila Hotel on April 6, 2016.

-The formal opening ceremonies, to be directed by theater play director Roxanne Lapus and choreographer Douglas Nierras, will be held at the Mall of Asia Arena, Pasay on June 25, 2016.
-The highlight of the opening of NCAA Season 92 is the retirement ceremony of the #14 jersey of Philippine basketball legend Carlos Loyzaga by the host school, San Beda.
-This will be followed by the first games of men's basketball preliminary round.
+The formal opening ceremonies, which was directed by theater play director Roxanne Lapus and choreographer Douglas Nierras, was held at the Mall of Asia Arena, Pasay on June 25, 2016.
+The highlight of the opening of NCAA Season 92 was the retirement ceremony of the #14 jersey of Philippine basketball legend Carlos Loyzaga by the host school, San Beda.
+This was followed by the first games of men's basketball preliminary round.

-For the second year in the row, ABS-CBN Sports and Action will be providing broadcast coverage for the NCAA Season 92.
+For the second year, ABS-CBN Sports and Action provided broadcast coverage for the NCAA Season 92.

 Sports calendar

 This is the tentative calendar of events of the NCAA Season 92.
 The list includes the tournament host schools and the venues.